Pet Travel on our Ferries

 As part of the DEFRA Pet Travel Scheme (PETS), we provide simple and safe transportation for your pets onboard all of our ferries.
 You can enjoy your time on board knowing that we're taking great care of your pet, and on our overnight crossings you can even visit them during the journey by arrangement with the onboard crew.

-- have had tapeworm treatment (dogs only)
+- treatment against the EM tapeworm (dogs only)

 For dogs, tapeworm treatment must be administered by a vet, not less than 24 hours or more than 120 hours before returning to the UK.
 You'll need a veterinary certificate that's signed, dated and shows the time of treatment.